vinceallenvince/candy-chute-send/README.md

 # Candy Chute Send

 An Arduino-based Halloween candy chute.
+This is the **send** end.
 Boo!

 ## Demo